- Can shredded paper be recycled?

 Can shredded paper be recycled?

 Not necessarily—it depends on how the paper has been shredded.
 Some domestic shredders can make the fibres too weak for recycling.
-You may also need to check with your local authority to see if they will collect shredded paper.

-At Russell Richardson we recycle 100% of the paper we shred, whether a bulk or small business, regular or one-off service.
+At Russell Richardson we recycle 100% of the paper we shred, no matter what type of business it’s come from or whether it’s a regular or one-off service.